 Given the ongoing threat arising from coronavirus and the need for a prompt public health response, there has been no public consultation in relation to these Regulations.
-However, engagement has taken place with various stakeholders including the Equalities Division of the Welsh Government.
+However, engagement has taken place with various stakeholders.

 6. Regulatory and other impact assessments